michaeleggers/Bayernstein/README.md

 - Class member values are prepended with a 'm_', like 'm_Gravity'.
 - Struct member values are in camelCase, like 'normalVector'.
 - Getters/Setters are only needed if some logic has to be performed to get/set a value of an instance.
-This is the only rule I am a code-Nazi about.
-Having setters to just read or assign a value is just... not smart!
 - if-blocks always use {}, like:
 ```
 if ( didCollide ) {